crowe32996/stock-market-buy-signals/README.md

 - Closing price > 10-day SMA: The current closing price is above the 10-day SMA, showing strength and confirming the recent positive momentum.

-This version tracks three stocks (NVDA, MSFT, TSLA) to stay within free API limits, but future iterations will include a larger population of stock symbols.
+This version tracks three stocks (NVDA, MSFT, TSLA) to stay within free API limits, but future iterations will include a larger population of stock symbols, to get a larger sample size in determining the effectiveness in these indicators in predicting future success.

 ---